-For in-depth philosophical theorizing about how the content of the ideas themselves change, however, one generally needs to turn to more post-modernist or poststructuralist approaches to policy change following discourse analyses that build on the work of Bourdieu, Foucault, and Laclau and Mouffe.
-These theoretical concepts--once translated from the sometimes difficult to access and internally referential language--can provide great value to the analysis of the content of ideas and how they change (and continue) over time.
-And here, no need to buy into their specific ontological and epistemological views in order to benefit from their theorizations of how ideational concepts change through discourse (Schmidt 2010a, 2010b).
-For example, discourse analyses that build on Michel Foucault can offer insights into how to investigate the archaeology of what was acceptable in a given discursive formation over time, from one period's episteme to the next, through examination of networks of rules establishing what is meaningful at any given time (see Pedersen forthcoming).
+For in-depth philosophical theorizing about how the content of the ideas themselves change, however, one generally needs to turn to more post-modernist or post-structuralist approaches to policy change following discourse analyses that build on the work of Bourdieu, Foucault, and Laclau and Mouffe.
+These theoretical concepts can provide great value to the analysis of the content of ideas and how they change (and continue) over time.
+For example, discourse analyses that build on Michel Foucault can offer insights into how to investigate the archaeology of what was acceptable in a given discursive formation over time, from one period's episteme to the next, through examination of networks of rules establishing what is meaningful at any given time (Foucault 2000; see also Pedersen 2011).
 Conversely, discourse analyses built on Laclau and Mouffe (1985) can point to different ways in which concepts may be employed, such as "nodal points" from which all other ideas take their meanings in an ideological system, for example, how communism in Central and Eastern Europe served to distinguish between "real" (communist) democracy and "bourgeois" democracy (Howarth, Norval, and Stavrakakis 2000).